A brief history of Walker Church

 “The bread is broken, as God participates in our brokenness.
 The bread is shared in the circle and the broken becomes one.”

 Roger’s retirement was celebrated with great festivities titled “Renew the Miracle.”
-The elevator was dedicated, finally making the church accessible by wheelchair.
+An elevator was dedicated, finally making the church accessible by wheelchair.
 There was a musical sendoff and roast, speeches from peace activist Polly Mann and Green Party vice presidential candidate Winona LaDuke and a Sunday service climaxed with singers, dancers, musicians and the rest of the congregation circling the building toting banners and giant puppets.

-Seth Garwood had gravitated to Walker in the 1990s after a strife-filled tenure as pastor of Calvary United Methodist Church in Shakopee led him to take a leave from active ministry.
+Seth Garwood had gravitated to Walker in the 1990s after a strife-filled tenure as pastor of Calvary United Methodist Church in Shakopee led him to take a leave from ministry.
 A gifted composer, guitarist and singer, he joined the Walker Singers, the men’s group, the peace with justice committee and many other aspects of church life.
 He occasionally filled the Sunday pulpit with a gentle brand of comforting Christianity.

 As Roger’s retirement neared, Seth returned to appointed ministry in Todd County and St. Paul.
 Walker members couldn’t help but notice the parallels between the two: both ordained ministers who overcame disillusionment with the church at Walker, embraced its unique style and mission and rededicated themselves to appointed church leadership.

-Severe depression, however, handicapped Seth’s ability to meet the demands of entrepreneurial inner city ministry.
+Severe depression, however, handicapped Seth’s ability to meet the demands of an entrepreneurial inner city ministry.
 He told me once, regretfully it seemed, that Walker’s strong network of mutual support and counseling within the congregation left little room for what he loved best about the ministry – pastoral care.

 Seth was a wounded healer.
 When angry conflict arose in the church over an inadvertent slight to gays and lesbians in one of his sermons, Seth wasn’t equipped to work it out with the aggrieved.
 He withdrew to a defensive shell.